System Design Space

 Flow: upload -> resize -> moderation -> thumbnail publish

-A strong fit for burst workloads: high parallelism, short execution time, and externalized state.
+A strong fit for burst workloads: high parallelism, short execution per item, and state pushed outside — a function has nothing to lose when it restarts.

 Payment webhook ingestion